 1. Xenoblade Chronicles 3

-Out of all the games that were released last year, Xenoblade Chronicles 3 is the one that stands out from the crowd.
+Xenoblade Chronicles 3 is a Switch exclusive that stands out from the crowd.
 Arguably one of the best Switch RPG games out there, Xenoblade Chronicles signals the end of the trilogy, tapping into the story of the warring nations, Keves and Agnus.

 The story will feel familiar to those who’ve played the first two games, but the mechanics, particularly as you get to grips with Noah, Eunie, Lanz, Mio, Sena, and Taion, will completely change the way you think about the series.